DaveMielke/NBP/b2g/doc/UserInterface/ScreenDescriptions/home.rst

 eitehr by pressing Space + Dots123456
 or by pressing Down while holding Dot4.

+The home screen is managed by a special kind of app known as a launcher.
+The |product name| is initially configured to use
+`The Standard Android Launcher`_ for home screen management.
+This, as is true for most Android capabilities, can be changed but that's beyond the scope of this document.

+Regardless of which launcher is being used, the |user interface| supports the following home screen management operations:

-To add a shortcut to the home screen:
+* To add a shortcut to the home screen:

+  1) Go to a list of all the apps currently installed on the |product name|.
+     To do this via `The Standard Android Launcher`_:

      1) Go to the home screen.
      2) Click on ``Apps``.

-3) Navigate to the label of the application that you'd like to add.
+  2) Navigate to the label of the application that you'd like to add.

-4) Press Space+Dot8+home (dots 123456).
+  3) Press Space+Dot8+home (dots 123456).

-To remove a shortcut from the home screen:
+* To remove a shortcut from the home screen:

   1) Go to the home screen.

   2) Navigate to the label of the application that you'd like to remove.

   3) Press Space+Dot7+home (dots 123456).

 If you'd rather not search for the application's label then you can find an empty line within any input area (see `Input Areas`_) and type it.